 E. Michael Jones, “Holocaust Denial and Thought Control: Deborah Lipstadt at Notre Dame University,” Culture Wars, May 2009.

 D. D. Guttenplan, The Holocaust on Trial (New York: W. W. Norton, 2002), 67-68.

 Melissa Katsoulis, Literary Hoaxes: An Eye-Opening History of Famous Frauds (New York: Skyhorse Publishing, 2009), 237.

 Ibid., 238.

 Ibid., 240.

 Finkelstein, The Holocaust Industry, 60.

-Posted by Jonas E. Alexis on June 23, 2017, With 3918 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on June 23, 2017, With 4140 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.